-Michigan tax code has been made fairer
+Rep. Walsh: Michigan tax code changes have been fair

 A top union official said in a recent column that the elimination of the pension exemption in 2011 was the "first-ever tax on retiree pensions in Michigan history."
 That simply isn't true.
 The original version of the Michigan Income Tax Act treated all retirement income as taxable.
 Only in 1969 did Michigan elected officials grant a tax exemption to those lucky enough to work for the government and a select few others.
 Everyone else, including other seniors, kept paying their fair share.
 That exemption was not fair and certainly not sustainable given an aging society, tenuous economic times and a rising demand for senior services.